This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

-These strawberry shortcake overnight oats use my tried and true ratio for overnight oats, and the addition of almond extract gives them a shortcake flavor.
+These strawberry shortcake overnight oats use my tried and true ratio for overnight oats (just like this protein overnight oats base!), and the addition of almond extract is what gives them that delicious shortcake flavor.
 Naturally you'll want to top with fresh strawbs.

 Ingredients